 Enter the actual (accurate) reading from the calibration device into the text field.
-If you need to change the unit of measurement you can do that here.

 Press Calibrate.

 To ensure that the calibration command is received before the sensor's next check-in, press the control button on the back of the gateway once to force communication (Cellular and Ethernet gateways).